joey-qytyku/OS-90-i386/docs/README.md

 PCI and ISA are officially supported buses.
 VLB, MCA, and EISA should work too because OS/90 keeps the BIOS default settings.

 A floating point unit is not required for i386 users.
 The OS code never uses the floating point unit, but does detect its presence and saves registers on pre-emption if a process uses them and it is in fact present.
-There are no build options for processors; both i386 and i486+ are supported, but the i486 GCC compiler is used.
+There are no build options for processors; both i386 and i486+ are supported, but the i486 GCC compiler and tuning is used.

 Disk space is TBD.